vigneshbhuvan-nus/tp/docs/UserGuide.md

 An entry is made up of two parts; the `word` and the `translation`.
 The `word` is written in the language you are most familiar and the `translation` is written in the language you wish to learn.
 In this User Guide, we will be assuming the language for `word` will be in English.

+Before you start adding a new entry, remember to [select a deck first!](#selecting-a-deck-select)

 Fun fact: Did you know GreenTea supports over 100 languages including Telugu, Welsh and Xamtanga?
 To see if your chosen language is supported, click [here!](http://www.unicode.org/charts/index.html)